-ESA’s ATV Georges Lemaître space freighter, set for launch when Alexander is on the International Space Station, will test new rendezvous sensors in as it approaches the orbital outpost.
+ESA’s ATV Georges Lemaître space freighter, was launched when Alexander was already on the International Space Station, and tested new rendezvous sensors in as it approached the orbital outpost.

 The LIRIS demonstrator – short for Laser InfraRed Imaging Sensors – on the last Automated Transfer Vehicle, or ATV, is the first step towards an uncooperative rendezvous in space.

 On future missions, infrared cameras and lidar sensors – the light equivalent of radar – would scan the targets while onboard computers process the data using new guidance navigation and control software.

 ESA has set its sights on allowing future spacecraft to rendezvous with ‘uncooperative’ targets, such as orbiting debris or a Mars sample capsule and this technology demonstration is an important step towards these types of missions.

 Last update: 8 January 2015